Rejoining the Military After 21 Years

 The first step in the process was getting medically cleared through MEPS, the Military Entrance Processing Station.

-The recruiter asked for some standard paperwork and medical document.
+The recruiter asked for some standard paperwork and medical documents.
 After he submitted the initial package, they asked me to provide documents for the list below.

 - latest TSH, Vit D, Vit B12 level and H/H